Table of Contents

 Abstract

-Pneumocystis pneumonia (PCP) is still the most frequent AIDS-defining disease in developed countries and also concerns patients with other immunodeficiencies not associated with HIV.
-Experimental studies on rodent models carried out in the early eighties have showed that Pneumocystis sp. can be transmitted by the airborne route.
-Unfortunately, this mode of acquisition and transmission has long been ignored by physicians, specifically because PCP in immunosuppressed patients was considered to res [...]
+Pneumocystis pneumonia (PCP) is the most frequent AIDS-defining disease among HIV-infected individuals in developed countries, and also affects immunocompromised non-HIV patients.
+Experimental studies on rodent models carried out in the early eighties have shown that Pneumocystis spp. can be transmitted via the airborne route.
+Unfortunately, this mode of acquisition and transmission has long been overlooked by physicians because PCP in immunosuppressed p [...]

 Open Access Review